Living Your Best (After)life

 There’s an interesting story from my early days in writing the book.
 I was on an author’s forum seeking advice on query letters, and I mentioned casually that I had a “unique nonfiction book unlike anything ever written” I was trying to pitch.
 One author responded, saying everyone made that claim, and asking me to tell him what this “unique” book was about.
 When I told him, he was taken aback by it.
 “Well, that’s the most unique, original book idea I’ve ever heard.
 Good luck with it!”

 What a wonderful way to revere and remember our past which is after all a foundation to our future.
 And isn’t that a great outlook on life as much as it is on the afterlife?
-Thanks so much Ken!
+Thanks so much Ken and keep up all the marvelous LGBT Ghost Adventures!